 Description Modifies existing SQL Agent operators by updating their contact information, pager notification schedules, and failsafe operator configuration.
 This lets you change email addresses, pager contacts, net send addresses, and specify when pager notifications should be active without having to manually update operators through SQL Server Management Studio.

 Description Modifies the timing, frequency, and other properties of existing SQL Agent job schedules without recreating them.
 You can update schedule frequency (daily, weekly, monthly), change start/end times and dates, enable or disable schedules, and rename them.
-The function works with schedules already attached to jobs and validates all timing parameters to prevent invalid configurations.

 Description Starts one or more SQL Server Agent jobs that are currently idle.
 This function validates jobs are in an idle state before starting them and can optionally wait for job completion before returning results.
-You can start all jobs, specific jobs by name, or exclude certain jobs from execution.